olivierilorenzo/pytorch-triplet/README.md

 # Person Re-ID with Triplet Loss

-PyTorch implementation of Triplet Loss using a pre-trained network.
+PyTorch implementation of Triplet Loss using a collection pre-trained networks.

 Base code of Triplet Loss and Triplet Mining is taken from adambielski's repository: